acharluk/easy-cpp-projects/README.md

 ### GNU/Linux

-- Install GCC and Make using the package manager of your distribution, these are some of them:
+- Install GCC, Make and GDB using the package manager of your distribution, these are some of them:
-    + Debian/Ubuntu/Mint: `sudo apt install g++ make`
+    + Debian/Ubuntu/Mint: `sudo apt install g++ make gdb`
-    + Fedora: `sudo dnf install gcc-c++ make`
+    + Fedora: `sudo dnf install gcc-c++ make gdb`
-    + Arch Linux: `sudo pacman -S gcc make`
+    + Arch Linux: `sudo pacman -S gcc make gdb`

 ### MacOS